 All Residential Group customers and all Rate C-06 (Small C&I) Commercial Group customers are automatically placed on the Fixed Price Option when first applying for Standard Offer Service.
 As a Rate C-06 Commercial customer, you have the option to switch to the Variable Price Option once during a twelve month period.
 However, once your election has been made, you must remain on the Variable Price Option for a period of at least twelve (12) months.

-If you are on the Fixed Price Option and decide to switch to a competitive supplier in the middle of a 6 month pricing period, you will receive a billing adjustment, which will be either a credit or a charge.
-The billing adjustment compares your Standard Offer Service charges on the Fixed Price Option to what you would have been charged under the Variable Rate Option; as a Residential customer, this is equivalent to the monthly prices National Grid contracts with its Standard Offer Service suppliers.
-We apply this adjustment to ensure that all Standard Offer Service customers are billed for the actual cost of Standard Offer Service electricity they consumed.
+If you are on the Fixed Price Option and decide to switch to a competitive supplier in the middle of a pricing period (currently 12 months for residential customers and 6 months for commercial customers), you will receive a billing adjustment, which will be either a credit or a charge.
+The billing adjustment compares your Standard Offer Service charges on the Fixed Price Option to what you would have been charged under the Variable Price Option; as a Residential customer, this is equivalent to the monthly prices National Grid contracts with its Standard Offer Service suppliers.
+We apply this adjustment to ensure that all Standard Offer Service customers are billed for the actual cost of Standard Offer Service electricity they consume.
 The calculation uses the monthly rates under the Variable Price Option because they represent our monthly cost of supplying Standard Offer Service to you for the months before you left Standard Offer Service.
-This Standard Offer Service billing adjustment, referred to as a Standard Offer Billing Adjustment when it appears on your bill, may be a credit or a charge, and is reflected on the bill prior to when your switch to a competitive supplier is effective.
+This Standard Offer Service billing adjustment, referred to as a Standard Offer Billing Adjustment when it appears on your bill, may be a credit or a charge depending on when you leave Standard Offer Service during the pricing period, and is reflected on your bill prior to when your switch to a competitive supplier is effective.
 To learn more about this adjustment see Standard Offer Service Billing Adjustment.

 1You may notice that your Standard Offer Service rate changes on April 1, but that is because the additional charges that are added to the Standard Offer Service rates, as described below in Other Costs Included in Standard Offer Service Rates, change every April 1.